socadk/design-practice-repository/roles/readme.md

 ### Overview/Inventory (Genetic and Specific Roles)

-We have identified the a number roles already, but only documented two of them so far (DPR puts more emphasis on the artifact templates and activities).
+We have identified the a number roles already, but only documented two of them so far (DPR puts more emphasis on the artifact templates and activities than on the role descriptions).

 #### Generic roles (not specific/limited to service design):